Soccer Breathwork Program

 This happens when over-breathing reduces oxygen flow to the brain a reaction known as hypocapnia-induced cerebral vasoconstriction.
 The result: your body feels tense, and your brain goes blank.

 With breath training, Ani learned how to slow her breathing and control especially her exhale before pressure moments.
-Her body calmed down, her focus returned, and she no longer felt paralyzed before matches or exams.
-Breath by breath, she built real confidence from the inside out.
+Her body calmed down, her focus returned, and she no longer feels paralyzed before matches or exams.

 Case Study 1: Alexander - Losing Focus During Breaks

 Alexander - Austria Second Bundesliga Player.
-He noticed losing focus regularly right after short breaks like throw-ins, corner kicks, injury breaks etc. He’d switch off for just a second, and that second was enough to miss a mark or react too late.
+He noticed losing focus regularly right after short breaks like throw-ins, corner kicks, injury breaks etc. He’d switch off for just a moment - mind drifting away from the game.
+That was often enough for him to miss the next situation in the game or make "unusual" mistakes.

 What is happening?
-After intense moments, when breathing stays fast and shallow heart rate doesn’t settle, the nervous system stays tense, and the brain gets less oxygen.
-Research shows that when breathing and heart rate stay irregular, focus and reaction speed drop.
+After intense moments, when breathing stays fast and shallow the heart rate doesn’t settle, the nervous system stays tense, and the brain gets less oxygen.
+Research shows that when breathing and heart rate stay irregular, focus concentration and reaction speed can drop.

 Through breath training, Alexander learned how to use his breathing to reset between plays, and increase his attention span.
-(Focus + Attention + Attention Span = Success) Within weeks, he was more composed, made fewer mistakes, and stayed switched on from the first to the last whistle.
+(Focus + Concentration + Attention Span = Success) Within weeks, he reported feeling more composed, making fewer silly mistakes, and stayed switched on from the first to the last whistle.

 Case Study 2: Sofia - Waking Up Tired and Lack of Energy Pre-Game